 5. How do I apply for the Alexandria Community Fire Academy?

-You may apply online .
-A hard copy of the application is also available upon request.
+The application process for Spring 2018 has closed.
+Check back soon for additional information for the fall 2018 session.
+When the process reopens, applications will be available online.
+A hard copy of the application will also be available upon request.
 Contact Firefighter Rick Muse, Jr., at firstname.lastname@example.org or by phone at 703.746.5217 for more information.

 6. Who is eligible to participate?